 Accommodation is defined by the activities each camp offers.
 With 3 general categories: Land, water, or mixed.
 We highly recommend combining land with a water camp.
 But if you are short of time; using one mixed camp is good.

 Water camps offer boating, mokoros, and walking.
 They focus on the unique delta ecosystem.
 With its distinctive waterways, birds, and aquatic creatures.
 Their locations do not usually support the big game or game drives.
-And as such; these are generally slower-paced safaris.
+As such; these are generally slower paced safaris.
 One thing to note is the levels of water as when there is drought, this can mean boating safaris may not be able to operate.

-Land-based camps offer game drives and frequently walking safaris.
+Land based camps offer game drives and often also walking safaris.
 While there is water around, water activities are not offered here.
 As conditions are just not suitable.

 Lebala Camp – accommodation situated in the Linyanti area is renowned for excellent wild dog sightings and other predators and are able to do night game drives